plotdb/block/README.md

 # block

-spec and library for pre-defined web page building block.
+Spec and library for pre-defined web page building block.
+Work in progress, please consider everything as unstable.

 Following content need to update based on the latest update of src files. check `src/doc.md` also.